 BR - Does ever happen to you that, during one of your live performances, a member of the audience asks you to play compositions belonging to the more experimental albums you have recorded in your career?

 RC - Very good question.
 Sometimes it happens and, funny enough, right now, on my current Tour, I am playing new tracks on which I am working right now and will be part of my new record.
-The reason why I am telling you this is because my new album will enclose, like a sort of musical magnet, a sum of my musical journey, from my early album, more experimental, to the more contemporary ones as a part of a project that aim to unify the type of different audiences that I have gathered through the years.
+The reason why I am telling you this is because my new album will enclose, like a sort of musical magnet, a sum of my musical journey, from my early album, more experimental, to the more contemporary ones as a part of a project that aims to unify the type of different audiences that I have gathered through the years.
 Often, those who were listening to my earlier albums, they wouldn't listen to the more contemporary ones, thinking that I have gone mad (chuckles) and those loving the more contemporary albums would think the same of my earlier albums.
-I feel that I am living a special moment of my artistic career, almost magical and mystical, because I sense that all I am doing right now at this stage of my career conveys all my artistic experiences, from the beginning until now. knocking down all stylistic divisions and canalizing them in a sole musical form, an ideal "Melting Pot".
-Since I started as a musician, I have always tried to observe every angle of music, just like an explorer would do.
+I feel that I am living a special moment of my artistic career, almost magical and mystical, because I sense that, all I am doing right now, at this stage of my career, it conveys all my artistic experiences, from the beginning until now. knocking down all stylistic divisions and channeling them in a sole musical form, an ideal "Melting Pot".
+Since I started as a musician, I have always tried to observe every angle of music, just like an explorer would do when discovering new lands.
 But it wasn't enough for me just to observe territories or take a deep look at them but I always wanted to be able to command them, from a musical perspective.
-I feel I have touched, during my career almost the entirety of the musical universe, from the dodecaphonic compositions until being the first in Italy to record a quadraphonic album like Sonanze (1975), to then reach musical minimalism where I was conveying to it electronic music like in the record I did with Terry Riley called In C. About that particular record, I remember that when we recorded with Riley that record, I used to call that style we were playing Fake Modern Music, meaning that the music was sounding of an electronic nature but, in reality, it was all acoustic.
+I feel I have touched, during my career almost the entirety of the musical universe, from the dodecaphonic compositions until being the first in Italy to record a quadraphonic album like Sonanze (1975), to then reach musical minimalism, where I was conveying to it electronic music, like in the record I did with Terry Riley called In C. About that particular record, I remember that when we recorded with Riley that record, I used to call that style we were playing Fake Modern Music, meaning that the music was sounding of an electronic nature but, in reality, it was all acoustic.
 If you think that In C's music was created through the sound not just of a piano, but also achieved through the use of items like chains or car's tyres, a little like John Cage used to do back then, that gives you a clear idea of how far I pushed myself through the years on experimenting with music (In C was recorded live in 1988).
-The fact that, as it often happens lately to me, while I am travelling in countries like United States or United Kingdom, to listen to my music of my early albums and later ones used as background music for TV promos or for Fashion campaigns (Cacciapaglia's music has been recently used in the latest TV spots for Top Fashion Designers like Stella McCartney and Sonia Rykiel) it is something that doesn't just honor me deeply but represents to me also a measurement scale of how my music still sits there, untouched by time and age
+The fact that, as it often happens lately to me, while I am travelling in countries like United States or United Kingdom, I happen to listen to my music of my early albums and later ones when used as background music for TV promos or for Fashion campaigns (Cacciapaglia's music has been recently used in the latest TV spots for Top Fashion Designers like Stella McCartney and the late great Sonia Rykiel) it is something that doesn't just honor me deeply but represents to me also a measurement scale of how my music still sits there, untouched by time and age

 BR - Using Il Fedone, one of Plato's most famous dialogues and the last dialogue, at the same time,of Thrasyllus first tetralogy, through which Plato arrived to the discovery of the real causes behind natural things happening in life just by looking at such things with different perspectives, in Quarto Tempo's Bonus Disc, which new musical frontiers have you been able to discover of the record, by playing it by Piano Solo?